xavenna/stellar-enigma/README.md

 If the dynamic build was chosen. libstellar.so must be placed in the same directory as the main executable or installed systemwide.

+To build the object editor, ncurses must be installed.
+This doesn't currently support Windows.
+Run `make editor` to build the editor.

 ## Credits: